Tattoo Artist

 Also, is it possible to ink a 'skin colour' over an old tattoo, as a form of cover up?

-Asked by Erin almost 11 years ago
+Asked by Erin over 11 years ago

 I've never heard of Tattoo Vanish, so I looked it up.
 It looks sketchy to me; most of the photos look photoshopped, sorry to say.
 It could work, but it's been my experience with clients who have used topical ointments for tattoo removal, that they just don't work.
 I've never used one, though, so I can't fully say one way or another.